How to Prepare for The Bankruptcy Meeting of Creditors

 Review your bankruptcy petition, schedules, statement of financial affairs, and related documents thoroughly before the meeting date.
 In a Chapter 13 case, review your Chapter 13 plan as well.
 Please do this at least a few days before your hearing, not the night before.

-Make sure you have your ID with you.
+Make sure you have your ID and Proof of Social Security Number with you.

-You must show the bankruptcy trustee (1) a photo ID issued by the government (such as a driver's license, military ID card, or passport) and (2) proof of your Social Security number (typically your Social Security card, but other items such as an original W2 may be acceptable).
+You must show the bankruptcy trustee (1) a photo ID issued by the government (such as a driver's license, military ID card, or passport) and (2) proof of your Social Security number (typically your Social Security card, but other items containing your full Social Security number such as an original W2 or other government ID may be acceptable).

-Quick Note: I advise my clients to place their ID and Social Security Card in their wallets the night before and double-check on the day of the meeting to be sure that they have them.
+Quick Note: I advise my clients to place their ID and Social Security cards in their wallets the night before and double-check on the day of the meeting to ensure they have them.
 If you do not have your ID and Social Security card at the meeting, the trustee will at the least reschedule your hearing, which will cause a delay in your case.

 Be sure you know where to go and how to get there.